-In addition to this, the DoEHLG has issued guidelines for planning authorities in respect of Part 4 of the Planning and Development Act 2000 entitled Architectural Heritage Protection Guidelines 2004.
+In addition to this, the DoEHLG has issued guidelines for planning authorities entitled Architectural Heritage Protection Guidelines 2004.

 Record of Protected Structures - Explanation

 A protected structure is a structure that the Planning Authority considers to be of special interest from an architectural, historical, archaeological, artistic, cultural, scientific, social or technical point of view.
 In County Kilkenny these are afforded protection under the Record of Protected Structures (RPS) in the Kilkenny County Development Plan 2008-2014.
 The RPS may be amended by the addition of entries as part of the making of the County Development Plan or via Section 55 of the Planning & Development Act, 2000 (as amended) at any time during the life of the Development Plan.